 Why is data quality assessment needed in NIPN?

 NIPN is using existing data.
-Therefore the data has probably already been validated by a national institution after going through a data quality control process.
+These existing data probably already have been validated by a national institution after going through a data quality control process.
 For example, Demographic and Health Surveys are usually validated by the National Statistic Office and international organisations (https://data.unicef.org/resources/jme)

 So, why should NIPN review the data quality of these datasets?

-- First, when conducting secondary data analysis, it is compulsory to have a critical eye on the quality of the data before using it.
-It is important to know if the data is suited for the intended analysis:
+1) First, when conducting secondary data analysis, it is compulsory to have a critical eye on the quality of the data before using it.
+It is important to know if the data are fit-for-purpose for the intended analysis:

 - What data quality process has been effectively followed?

 - What are the conclusions of the data quality report attached to the dataset?

 2) Second, the data probably were collected for a specific data analysis objective that may be different from the NIPN data analysis objective.
 Therefore, to achieve the NIPN objective, a different data quality level may be needed.

 “Data quality” is neither “good” nor “bad”: it should be “adequate” for the intended analysis